spindriftgroup/startsql-import-plugin/README.md

 Note
 ====
 The first time startSQLImport is executed it prompts for usage acceptance requiring a yes/no answer.
-This must be dealt with before running the startSQLImport the first time otherwise the task will hang.
+If you don't accept the license via a manual execution the first time the task will hang.
+This is now dealt with (since 0.2.0) by running the markLicenseAsRead task as a dependency of startSQLImport.

 Environmental Requirements
 ==========================